ccao-data/data-architecture/dbt/README.md

 See [here](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/)
 for a brief explanation of the YAML anchor and alias syntax.

-#### Adding non-QC tests

-QC tests are much more common than non-QC tests in our test suite.
-If you are being asked to add a test that appears to be a non-QC test, double check with the person who assigned the test to you and ask them when and how the test should be run so that its attributes can be set accordingly.

 #### Choosing a generic test for your data test

 Writing a data test in a `schema.yml` file requires a [generic